 “AM is a key part of those improvements as it has led to increased firing temperatures, greater fuel flexibility and higher efficiency,” said Foust.

-3D printing has enabled component and system designs with more complex geometries, improved cooling flows and greater rates of heat transfer.
-Better mixing of fuel and air in the combustion system means higher firing tempereates as well as lowered emissions and better fuel flexibility.
+3D printing has enabled component and system designs with more complex geometries, which facilitates reduced cooling flows and greater rates of heat transfer.
+Better mixing of fuel and air in the combustion system means higher firing temperatures as well as lowered emissions and better fuel flexibility.

 Ajay Gupta, Director of Product Line Management at Mitsubishi Power, also outlined his company’s pathway to 100% hydrogen generation.

-“Gas turbines are vital to the future energy mix but they need greater flexibility,” he said.
-“Combustor modifications are needed to combust hydrogen.”
+“Gas turbines are vital to the future energy mix but they need greater flexibility,” he said. “the combustor is the primary technology advancement for hydrogen operation.”

 For example, the combustion of hydrogen will occur at higher flame temperatures than natural gas.
 One of the side effects of that fact is the production of more nitrogen oxides (NOx).
 Secondly, the water dew point of the flue gas increases when firing hydrogen in the GT.
 This means that cold parts which are in contact with flue gas will form condensation quicker.
-Thirdly, firing H2 adds extra volume to the exhaust gas flow compared to firing natural gas.
-Last, but certainly not least, he discussed the various safety aspects that apply when firing hydrogen in the gas turbine.
+Thirdly, firing H2 adds extra volume to the exhaust gas flow.
+Lastly, he discussed safety when firing hydrogen.